Poland in June: tips for making the most of your summer in Poland

 End of the school year in Polish schools

 The last day of the school year is celebrated with speeches, concerts, shows.
-Teachers get flowers and/or gifts.
+Teachers get flowers.
 Parents of younger kids usually take a day or a few hours off to participate in the ceremonies.
-In 2023, the school year will resume on September 4.
-Click here to read our post about the dates of summer and winter school breaks in Poland.
+In 2025, the school year will resume on September 1.
+Click here to read our post about summer and winter school breaks in Poland.

-Read more about public holidays and dates to remember in Poland in the summer of 2023.
+Read more about public holidays and dates to remember in Poland in the summer.

 Ideas for outdoor activities and things to do outside in Poland